sumitrajneesh/java-interveiw-concepts/java8-features/src/com/codinggyan/functionalinterfaces/README.md

 Common Use Cases	Lazy loading, default/fallback values, data generation, object factory pattern.
 Difference from Consumer/Function	Consumer takes input, Function takes input and returns output, Supplier just returns output.

+🧠 Explanation
+Concept	Description
+Function<T, R>	Represents a function that accepts one argument (T) and produces a result (R).
+Method	R apply(T t) — applies the function to the argument and returns a result. andThen()	Executes this function, then applies another function on the result. compose()	Applies another function first, then this one. identity()	Returns a function that always returns its input (useful in collectors).
+Common Use Case	Transforming data using Stream.map(), chaining transformations.